 - 38. Local connection: This connection provides access from Old Pearl Street.
-The portion south - 39.
-Multimodal path connection: This path will Connection #38. - 40.
-Multimodal connection: This short connection - 41.
-Pedestrian connection: This connection proresidential areas along Old Pearl Parkway to Goose Creek.
-It is flexible in location with the Avenue and the Foothills Parkway path to pro-Creek multi-use path.
-The distance between is about 600 feet.

-U) L)

-U

-- 42. Local connection: This short roadway extends north of Old Pearl to provide access to redeveloping parcels and to connect to the proposed - 43.
-Local connection: This connection provides access from the mixed-use industrial and residenh tial areas along Old Pearl Street to Goose Creek.
-L, It is flexible in location with the intent that it be t i about midway between the multimodal path L, 1 - 44.
-Alley connection: This connection provides loading and parking access to the redevelopment lic access to the frontage of the Goose Creek - 45.
-Alley connection: This connection provides lic access to the frontage of the Goose Creek - 146.
-Primary connection: This roadway and bridge across Goose Creek provides a key connection
+The portion south of the ditch is pedestrian only. - 39.
+Multimodal path connection: This path will continue the path along the ditch to Foothills Parkway multi-use path and will include underpasses at Pearl Parkway, the railroad tracks and Connection #38. - 40.
+Multimodal connection: This short connection is flexible and intended to illustrate a bike connection from the multimodal path along Foothills Parkway to Old Pearl Street. - 41.
+Pedestrian connection: This connection provides access from the mixed-use industrial and residential areas along Old Pearl Parkway to Goose Creek.
+It is flexible in location with the intent that it be about midway between Frontier Avenue and the Foothills Parkway path to provide reasonable pedestrian access to the Goose Creek multi-use path.
+The distance between Frontier Avenue and the Foothills Parkway path is about 600 feet. - 42.
+Local connection: This short roadway extends north of Old Pearl to provide access to redeveloping parcels and to connect to the proposed alley and local street north of Old Pearl Street. - 43.
+Local connection: This connection provides access from the mixed-use industrial and residential areas along Old Pearl Street to Goose Creek.
+It is flexible in location with the intent that it be about midway between the multimodal path along the railroad and the road connection to Wilderness Place.
+The distance between these facilities is about 670 feet - 44.
+Alley connection: This connection provides loading and parking access to the redevelopment parcels along Old Pearl Street and provides public access to the frontage of the Goose Creek greenway. - 45.
+Alley connection: This connection provides loading and parking access to the redevelopment parcels along Old Pearl Street and provides public access to the frontage of the Goose Creek greenway. - 146.
+Primary connection: This roadway and bridge across Goose Creek provides a key connection between the Wilderness Place development and the redevelopment areas along Old Pearl.
+This is a key link in reconnecting these neighborhoods and establishing a grid in this area, and will provide a travel option to the major arterials of 30th Street and Foothills Parkway.